Venryx/webpack-basic-sourcemap/README.md

 ## Notes

+##### Transpilers should retain line-breaks

-* If you're using a transpiler in Webpack, you need to make sure it's set to retain the line-breaks of the original files.
+If you're using a transpiler in Webpack, you need to make sure it's set to retain the line-breaks of the original files.

 For Babel, this means creating a `.babelrc` file with the following setting:
 ```